Point Clark Lighthouse

 Point Clark Lighthouse - A National Historic Site

-**Point Clark Lighthouse will be closed the 2013 season to continue restorations which were more extensive than first thought in order to preserve this valuable landmark**
+**The Point Clark Lighthouse is currently closed for restorations in order to preserve this valuable landmark**

 For more lighthouse tours in the area, go to www.brucecoastlighthouses.com